dariopellegrini/Spike/README.md

         get() {
             return when(this) {
                 is GetShows             -> "search/shows"
-                is GetSingleShow        -> "singlesearch/shows"
-                is GetPeople            -> "search/people"
                 is GetShowInformation   -> "shows/" + showID
-                is GetEdisodesByNumber  -> "shows/" + showID
                 is AddShow              -> "shows/"
                 is UpdateShow           -> "shows/" + showID
                 is DeleteShow           -> "shows/" + showID